 Pastured Eggs

 Our laying hens are a mix of about 6 different varieties, but all typically produce a large or extra large egg.
-We presently have a flock of about 135 layers and will soon be introducing 170 new chicks that should be ready to start laying in mid April of 2024.
-We band their legs with colored bands so that we can identify the chickens by age and cull the older hens when appropriate.
-We have a gentlemen in N Louisiana that buys our cull chickens and sells them to a chicken soup plant in Arkansas which is a “Win” for everyone.
+We presently have a flock of about 1000 layers and will soon be introducing 350 new chicks that should be ready to start laying in early November 2026.

 If you ever had a bad day and it seems like nothing is going right, isn’t it nice when your dog greets you at the door when you come home?
 Our chickens are the same way.
 When they see us coming with food or especially a treat of kitchen or garden scraps, they’ll see us coming from a 1/4 mile away and they get so excited they can hardly stand it.
 Simple pleasures!